90s Hairstyles Men Ideas – Iconic Hairstyles

 The Messy Textured Look

 The 90s relied on the disheveled look of the hairstyle that was textured and careless.
 Men liked to apply gel or mousse to give a messy appearance that made it appear easy but trendy.
-This style was common among the surfers, rockers and actors with celebrities such as Matthew McConaughey wearing it in the big screen.
+This style was common among the surfers, rockers, and actors, with celebrities such as Matthew McConaughey wearing it on the big screen.
 The disheveled textured appearance is still gaining popularity in the modern world as casual yet stylish.

 The Pompadour